Samuel Huckel: Career

 After graduating from Central High School in 1879, a young Huckel spent a few months studying with painter William E. Winner until he entered the office (then at 1018 Arch Street, Philadelphia) of Benjamin D. Price—church architect and purveyor of imitation stained glass—who then took him on as a pupil.

 Huckel appears to have stayed with Price at least until 1881 when he established a partnership with Edward Hazlehurst to form Hazlehurst & Watson.
-Huckel was still partner to Hazlehurst—having offices at 502 W. Chelton Ave., Germantown and living at 1211 Walnut Street, Philadelphia—in 1905.
+Huckel was still partner to Hazlehurst—having offices at 502 W. Chelten Ave., Germantown and living at 1211 Walnut Street, Philadelphia—in 1905.
 During Huckel's 20-year partnership with Hazlehurst, they built many "notable country houses, churches, clubhouses, office buildings, banks, boathouses, police & fire stations, and bathhouses".

 After leaving Hazlehurst, Huckel partnered with Frank Rushmore Watson to form Watson & Huckel.
 At the very beginning of their association, they maintained an office in New York; the New York office is listed on only a few projects, including 1904 alterations for John Carstenson in Scarsdale, NY.
 Towards the end of his career and life, Huckel, with Watson, completed Worcester Union Station (1909–1912), the Cumberland County Courthouse (1915), and the Monmouth Hotel at Spring Lake—a "…GRAND SALON, IN LOUIS XVI STYLE."
 (1916).